chris-poed/kotlin-diary/kotlin_bites/03_functions.md

 ## Returning `null`

 As seen in the previous section, a value of type `String` cannot be null.

 However, a value of type `String?` can be.
-Therefore, if a function may return `null`, its return type needs to allow for it:
+Therefore, if a function might return `null`, its return type needs to allow for it:

 ```kotlin
 fun findAddress(name): String {